godotengine/godot-docs/tutorials/audio/audio_streams.rst

 loaded as AudioStreams and placed inside an AudioStreamPlayer.
 You can find information on supported formats and differences in :ref:`doc_importing_audio_samples`.

-There are other types of AudioStreams, such as AudioStreamRandomPitch.
+There are other types of AudioStreams, such as :ref:`AudioStreamRandomizer<class_AudioStreamRandomizer>`.
-This one makes a random adjustment to the sound's pitch every time it's played back.
+This one picks a different audio stream from a list of streams each time it's played back, and applies random pitch and volume shifting.
 This can be helpful for adding variation to sounds that are played back often.

 AudioStreamPlayer
 -----------------